dnlzrgz/hugo-terrassa-theme/README.md

 ```

 The *title* and *description* will be used as the main title and subtitle respectively with a contact form.
 The rest of the options are defined in the [config.toml](https://github.com/danielkvist/hugo-terrassa-theme/blob/master/exampleSite/config.toml).

-## Config

-For the configuration check the [config.toml](https://github.com/danielkvist/hugo-terrassa-theme/blob/master/exampleSite/config.toml) of the *exampleSite* and the [official documentation](https://gohugo.io/getting-started/configuration/) to see all the options.

-## Font Awesome

-Terrassa uses the [Font Awesome](https://fontawesome.com/) icons through a CDN.
-Something that for the moment affects the performance.